How much is your car worth?

-GMC pays for scheduled maintenance on the Acadia for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Acadia.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Honda doesn’t pay scheduled maintenance for the Passport.

 There are over 64 percent more GMC dealers than there are Honda dealers, which makes it much easier should you ever need service under the Acadia’s warranty.

 A hardened steel chain, with no maintenance needs, drives the camshafts in the Acadia’s engine.
 A rubber cam drive belt that needs periodic replacement drives the Passport’s camshafts.
 If the Passport’s belt breaks, the engine could be severely damaged when the pistons hit the opened valves.